 I managed to grow as a good student, enter a good university and get a good job at a large company, but I was never praised for that.
 I was never happy, not only because of that, but also because I didn’t know what I really wanted.
 I reached my limits when I was working at the company and left to study in Germany.
 There, the streets were filled with the objects and prints I liked.
 And when I presented my first projects at the graduate school there, I got much praise for the first time in my life.
 My life changed at that time.
 But the suffering I underwent before then is also important to who I am now: my personal history, everyone’s personal history and the histories of all things have great meaning to me.

-Culture Desk Chief at the Korea Joongang Daily and Adjust Professor at Sungshin Women's University's College of Arts.
+Culture Desk Chief at the Korea Joongang Daily and Adjunct Professor at Sungshin Women's University's College of Arts.